-In October 2013, the Department of Health and Social Services (DHSS) went live with a new Alaska Medicaid Management Information System (AK MMIS) solution.
+In October 2013, the Department of Health & Social Services went live with a new Alaska Medicaid Management Information System (AK MMIS) solution.
 Xerox implemented the solution and is the fiscal agent for AK MMIS operations.
 The primary goal was to phase down a legacy MMIS that was at the end of its life cycle.
-Customization to the new system included new functionality and consolidation of multiple data interfaces from other systems, creating one framework for Medicaid related services for providers, patients, Medicaid operations and Division of Health Care Services (DHCS) staff.
+Customization to the new system included new functionality and consolidation of multiple data interfaces from other systems, creating one framework for Medicaid related services for providers, patients, Medicaid operations and State of Alaska (SOA) staffs.